 Concerning non-Muslims who could just as well be beloved of Allah.

 Being kind to harmless unbelievers, for the greater glory of Islam.

 On the non-coercion of submission.

 Excuse me if I left out key Surats on these topics, that any bright child raised in Islam would know.
-If you catch me missing some, please contact me and I will make amends in complete humility.
+If you catch me missing some, please contact me and I will make humble amends.